olastor/ymlt/README.md

 # ymlt

-`ymlt` is a command-line tool for processing YAML documents with support for default values.
+`ymlt` is a command-line tool for processing YAML documents, allowing the use of Go templates in every string field, with added functions `t` and `tt` to lookup values from within the same document.

 ## Usage